 Wrapping it up!

-We hope you found the tips in this short article useful.
-If you have a tip to help a Fitbit that’s not charging, please let us know in the comments and pay it forward!
+We hope you found the tips in this short article helpful.
+If you have a suggestion to help a Fitbit that’s not charging, please let us know in the comments and pay it forward!

 Please visit us to stay tuned to all the news around mobile health, wearables, fitness apps, and other health and technology-related happenings.